UPDATE

 Posted

 Harris’ decision to stop in a Democratic stronghold such as Lansing is further evidence of Michigan's important role in the race between her and former president Donald Trump, the Republican nominee.
-Michigan has 15 electoral votes, and polls indicate the race remains tight with just over three weeks to go.
+Michigan has 15 electoral votes, and polls indicate the race remains tight with less than weeks to go.

 Trump and U.S. Sen. JD Vance, of Ohio, his running mate, have made numerous appearances in Michigan, though not in Lansing.
 Trump spoke in nearby Potterville in early September.